ivans-code/nfl-rushing/README.md

 Ensure you have Docker installed on your machine

-After cloning repo, run the following commands in the root directory of the repo
+After cloning the repo, run the following commands in the root directory of the repo
 ````
 docker-compose build
 ````